-- To elect six directors to the board of directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified; - To approve the sale of substantially all of the assets used in the operation of our videoconferencing services business, pursuant to an asset purchase agreement between our company, GTG Holdings, Inc. and VidCon Holding Corp., a wholly-owned subsidiary of GTG Holdings, Inc.; - To ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003; - To approve an adjournment or postponement of the annual meeting to such time and place as designated by the presiding officer of the meeting; and - To transact such other business as may properly come before the meeting or any adjournment thereof.
+- To elect four directors to the board of directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified;

+- To approve the sale of substantially all of the assets used in the operation of our videoconferencing services business, pursuant to an asset purchase agreement between our company, GTG Holdings, Inc. and VidCon Holding Corp., a wholly-owned subsidiary of GTG Holdings, Inc.; - To ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003; and - To transact such other business as may properly come before the meeting or any adjournment thereof.

 The board of directors knows of no other matters to be presented for action at the annual meeting.
 If any other matters properly come before the annual meeting, however, the persons named in the proxy will vote on such other matters in accordance with their best judgment.
+This includes a motion to adjourn or postpone the annual meeting to solicit additional proxies.
+However, no proxy voted against any of the proposals will be voted in favor of an adjournment or postponement to solicit additional votes in favor of approval of those proposals.